j9t/little-books/manuscript/website-quality-control.md

 Let’s go over some tools that are available to us (again primarily with a focus on web-based tools).
 The responsible website owner should—and will—employ additional, notably inner-organizational means to ensure that his services and the data those services gather are secure.

+W> These tools were collected in 2016.
+Some of them are not around anymore.
+Where possible, links have been corrected, otherwise restored to point to a previous version available on the [Internet Archive](https://archive.org/).
+You find similar and more tools on the author’s website, [UITest.com](https://uitest.com/), or on Stefan Judis’s website, [Tiny Helpers](https://tiny-helpers.dev/).

 * [AES Encrypter](https://www.infoencrypt.com/)
 * [Bandwidth Speed Test](https://www.bandwidthplace.com/)
 * [Blowfish Hash Generator](https://hash.online-convert.com/blowfish-generator)